RittikaNanwani/Data_insights_chatbot_Using_python/README.md

 Interactive Visualization: Integrating interactive visualization tools to present insights in a more engaging and intuitive manner.

 ## Conclusion
 The Data Insights Chatbot is a powerful tool for exploring and gaining insights from the dataset of an online retail store.
-By leveraging natural language processing and data analysis techniques, the chatbot empowers users to ask questions, obtain meaningful insights, and make informed decisions based on the dataset.
+By data analysis techniques, the chatbot empowers users to ask questions, obtain meaningful insights, and make informed decisions based on the dataset.
 Whether you are a data analyst, business owner, or researcher, the Data Insights Chatbot can assist in uncovering valuable information and trends from the online retail dataset.